The Goal of these Guidelines

 Standard Club Lock-Ups

-The lock-ups shown below are available for use online, in print, and on swag items (see additional merchandise guidelines below) where appropriate.
+The lock-ups shown below are available for use online, in print, and on swag items (the vertical mark is recommended for swag as it is generally easier to print in confined spaces) where appropriate.

 Horizontal Lock-Up